What is a Security Deposit on a NYC Rental Application?

 This deposit is not technically considered your security deposit and may be labeled a pet fee or a pet deposit.

-It's not only a way for them to make an extra buck but provide extra security for any damage your furry friend may inflict on the apartment or general premises.
+It's not only a way for them to make an extra buck but also provides extra security for any damage your furry friend may inflict on the apartment or general premises.

 Your landlord can ask you for this fee or deposit even if you got the pet after you moved in.
-If you don't, they may see you in violation of the lease.
+If you don't, they may see you violating the lease.

-To find out everything you need to know about owning a pet in New York, read up on our pet guide.
+Read our pet guide to learn everything you need to know about owning a pet in New York.

 When Can a Landlord Withhold My Security Deposit?